reuk/wayverb/docs_source/context.md

 The main advantage of wave-based methods is that they inherently account for wave effects such as diffraction and interference [@shelley_diffuse_2007], while geometric methods do not.
-This means that these wave-based methods are capable of accurately simulating the low-frequency component of a room impulse-response, where constructive and destructive wave interference form *room modes*.
-Room modes have the effect of amplifying and attenuating specific frequencies in the room impulse response (IR), and produce much of the subjective sonic "colour" or "character" of a room.
+This means that these wave-based methods are capable of accurately simulating the low-frequency component of a room IR, where constructive and destructive wave interference form *room modes*.
+Room modes have the effect of amplifying and attenuating specific frequencies in the room IR, and produce much of the subjective sonic "colour" or "character" of a room.
 Reproducing these room modes is therefore vital for evaluating the acoustics of rooms such as concert halls and recording studios, or when producing musically pleasing reverbs.

 Wave-based methods may be derived from the *Finite Element Method* (FEM), *Boundary Element Method* (BEM) or *Finite-Difference Time-Domain* (FDTD)